cardboard-iguana/cardboard-iguana.com/log/2022-11-03-aws-deep-dive.md

 API Gateway custom domains are all managed through CloudFront.

 APIs are mapped to base paths (which might be just `/`) off of the custom domain; thus, multiple APIs can (potentially) use the same custom domain (just with different base paths).
-For *regional* custom domains (this is a weird restriction...), *subsets* of multiple APIs can be rooted in different base paths with multiple components.
+For *regional* custom domains (this is a weird restriction…), *subsets* of multiple APIs can be rooted in different base paths with multiple components.
 To determine which API to route a request to, API Gateway chooses the API with the longest full path (base path + API path).
 One consequence of this is that for regional custom domains, one API can be "mounted" inside of another.

 Once a custom domain is set up, the default API Gateway endpoint can be disabled.
 However, doing so disables it for *all* stages of that API.